 What is the gestational sac?

-When does a gestational sac form?
+When does the sac form?

 What happens if no gestational sac is seen on ultrasound?

-• Too early in pregnancy: Ovulation may have occurred later than expected, making the pregnancy younger than estimated.
+The pregnancy is too early, meaning ovulation may have occurred later than expected, making the pregnancy younger than estimated.

-Our O&G specialists
+Our O&G doctors in Singapore

 Loading...

-• Blighted ovum (anembryonic pregnancy):
+Blighted ovum (anembryonic pregnancy):

-• The pregnancy may simply be earlier than first believed.
+The pregnancy is earlier than expected:

-• An odd or collapsed shape
+An odd or collapsed shape

-• Extremely thin walls (less than 2 mm)
+Extremely thin walls (less than 2 mm)

-• The sac wall wrinkles or folds
+The sac wall wrinkles or folds

 The yolk sac has a crucial role before the placenta takes over.
 It supplies nutrients to the embryo and helps in the formation of early blood cells.
-A typical yolk sac is smaller than 6 mm across and is a well-defined spherical.
+A typical yolk sac is smaller than 6 mm across and is a well-defined sphere.

 Concerns may arise if:

-• A yolk sac larger than 6 mm is linked to an increased risk of miscarriage
+A yolk sac larger than 6 mm is linked to an increased risk of miscarriage

-• Malformed yolk sac can be associated with chromosomal issues or poor embryo growth
+Malformed yolk sac can be associated with chromosomal issues or poor embryo growth

 FAQ